 Palm trees on Nauru island

-The Nauru Citizenship by Investment program has a starting cost of $90,000, making it one of the cheapest CBI programs in the world.
-It allows visa-free or visa-on-arrival access to 119 countries and has a processing time of roughly three to six months, making it one of the fastest as well.
+The Nauru Citizenship by Investment program has a starting cost of $90,000 until 31 December 2026, after which it returns to its original $115,000 cost.
+It allows visa-free, ETA, or visa-on-arrival access to 119 countries and has a processing time of roughly three to six months, making it one of the fastest as well.

 Investors can include their spouse, children, parents, grandparents, and even siblings in their application.
-This will increase the cost; however additional dependents over 16 only add $2,000 to the starting investment.
+This will increase the cost; however, additional dependents over 16 only add $2,000 to the starting investment, and siblings attract an additional $15,000 contribution.

 Vanuatu

-The Vanuatu Citizenship by Investment program has a starting cost of $130,000, allows visa-free or visa-on-arrival access to 118 countries, and has a processing time of roughly two to three months.
-It is the fastest second passport in the world, with some applications taking only one month to complete.
+The Vanuatu Citizenship by Investment program has a starting cost of $130,000, allows visa-free, ETA, or visa-on-arrival access to 118 countries, and has a processing time of roughly two to three months.

-Aside from its speed, the program has other benefits like allowing spouses, children, and parents in an investor’s application.
+The program has other benefits, like allowing spouses, children, and parents to be included in an investor’s application.
 Plus, there are no presence or language requirements, and the process can be completed remotely.

 São Tomé and Príncipe Islands

-The São Tomé and Príncipe Citizenship by Investment program has a starting cost of $90,000, allows visa-free or visa-on-arrival access to 93 countries, and has a processing time of roughly two months.
+The São Tomé and Príncipe Citizenship by Investment program has a starting cost of $90,000, allows visa-free, ETA, or visa-on-arrival access to 99 countries, and has a processing time of roughly two months.
 Applicants can expect to complete the process in 4 to 10 weeks.

 The nation allows dual citizenship and does not impose any residency or language requirements on applicants.
 In addition, the entire application process can be completed remotely.